 - There should be at least one "bounce" oscillation.
 If the system does not oscillate, there is too much damping.

 - There should be no more than two oscillations; a system which oscillates too much is underdamped.

 - There should be a distinct dicrotic notch.
-The dicrotic notch is resolved from high frequency waveforms, whcih are usually of low amplitude and therefore more susceptible to damping.
-If the arterial line is progressively becoming more and more damped, the dicrotic notch is the first feature to disppear.
+The dicrotic notch is resolved from high-frequency waveforms, which are usually of low amplitude and therefore more susceptible to damping.
+If the arterial line is progressively becoming more and more damped, the dicrotic notch is the first feature to disappear.

 The over-damped arterial line waveform